 Recommendations for typical pavement structures for different traffic loadings and subgrade conditions [13] were originally based on fatigue criteria developed for bitumen emulsion stabilised materials as developed from APT loading [44].
-At the time, the designs were considered conservative but the introduction of NME suitable for stabilising agents into a market known for its conservative approach.
+At the time, the designs were considered conservative but suitable for the introduction of NME stabilising agents into a market known for its conservative approach.
 Subsequent APT loading done on two roads [26,27] have confirmed that the designs are conservative, with ATP loading exceeding the design traffic loadings by some considerable margins.
-Consequently, a more optimum catalogue is now recommended, shown in Figure 26 for different design traffic loadings (up to 30 million E80s) and subgrade conditions varying from insitu CBRs of 3 per cent @ 93 per cent Mod AASHTO [22,23] and upwards.
+Consequently, a more optimum design catalogue is now recommended, shown in Figure 26 for different design traffic loadings (up to 30 million E80s) and subgrade conditions varying from insitu CBRs of 3 per cent @ 93 per cent Mod AASHTO [22,23] and upwards.
 For comparisons with traditional designs recommended, typical designs are compared in Figure 27.
-Work done on the evaluation of thin chip seals, especially that done on a Cape seal with a variation of modified binders, has confirmed the potential use of this thin surfacing as a protective surfacing layer for roads carrying relatively high traffic loadings on base and subbase layers stabilised with a material compatible deformation stabilising agent (with characteristics comparable to that of asphalt surfacings specified for highways) [49].
+Work done on the evaluation of thin chip seals, especially that done on a Cape seal with a variation of modified binders, has confirmed the potential use of this thin surfacing as a protective surfacing layer for roads carrying relatively high traffic loadings on base and subbase layers stabilised with a material compatible stabilising agent (with deformation characteristics comparable to that of asphalt surfacings specified for highways) [49].

-Of particular importance is the fact that the behaviour of the NME stabilised material was found to be less sensitive to overloading than usually assumed for the assessment of pavement structures, with:

-$N = (P/80)^{n}$ (2)
+Of particular importance is the fact that the behaviour of the NME stabilised material was found to be less sensitive to overloading than usually assumed for the assessment of pavement structures, with: $N = (P/80)^{\circ}$ (2)

-N = Equivalent 80 kN dual wheel standard axle load P = Applied dual wheel axle load n = Damage coefficient (normally considered as 4.2 [50])
+Where: N = Equivalent 80 kN dual wheel standard axle load P = Applied dual wheel axle load n = Damage coefficient (normally considered as 4.2 [50])

 In the case of the NME stabilised layers the damage coefficient has been found to be between 1.0 and 2.5.
 It follows that pavement layers stabilised with a NME stabilising agent is not as sensitive to high wheel loads a per normal pavement structures.
 Hence, these pavements will be very suitable in an environment where law-enforcement is a scarcity or non-existent.
-Life-cycle cost analysis [51] on a number of projects have shown initial material cost savings of 30 to 50 savings cent with additional construction time and considerable savings in periodic maintenance over the design period considered [25,26].
+Life-cycle cost analysis [51] on a number of projects have shown initial material cost savings of 30 to 50 per cent with additional savings construction time and considerable savings in periodic maintenance over the design period considered [25,26].

-For comparative purposes, the recommended designs based on NME stabilised naturally available materials are compared traditional designs using high-quality crushed stone layers and/or Cement (C)-treated layers [52] as shown in Figure 27.
-Material classifications are as per South African Technical Recommendations for Highways document TRH14 [53].
+For comparative purposes, the recommended designs based on NME stabilised naturally available materials are compared with traditional designs using high-quality crushed stone layers and/or Cement (C)-treated layers